As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 • Poor thoughts lead to an unhappy and unsuccessful life

-About The Author: James Allen has been a pioneer of the self-help movement.
-He was a British writer known for his inspirational books most well-known for this book, “As A Man Thinketh”.
+James Allen was a British writer known for his inspirational books, most well-known for his book, “As A Man Thinketh”.
+He has been a pioneer of the self-help movement based on positive thinking.

 Introduction